-Note: This article was originally published before No Guns Life Episode 12 and 24 aired in Japan and will be updated with additional analysis over time.
+Note: This article was originally published before No Guns Life Episode 24 aired in Japan and will be updated with additional analysis over time.

 The anime has been adapting a little under two manga chapters for every episode.
 The ending of No Guns Life Episode 6 corresponded exactly to the big reveal of Hayden Gondry at the end of manga chapter 10.
 No Guns Life Episode 7 picks up the story again with Chapter 11 of Volume 2, which is also titled “Overheating”.

-Assuming that the anime maintains this pacing for the remainder of No Guns Life’s 2nd cour, that means No Guns Life Episode 24 should find a good stopping point somewhere around manga Volume 8.
-The bad news is that ending leaves little room for No Guns Life Season 2 since it’ll take almost 2 more years before enough new manga chapters are produced for making a second season.
+Assuming that the anime maintains this pacing for the remainder of No Guns Life’s 2nd cour, that means No Guns Life Episode 24 should find a good stopping point somewhere around manga Chapter 40 of Volume 7.
+The good news is that ending leaves just enough room for No Guns Life Season 2, although it’ll take at least another year before enough new manga chapters are produced as source material for two more cours.

-No Guns Life Season 2 release date: Will the 2nd cour be considered the 2nd season?
+No Guns Life Season 2 release date: The 2nd cour is not considered the 2nd season

 As of the last update, Madhouse or any company related to the production of the anime has not officially confirmed the No Guns Life Season 2 release date.
 Nor has the production of a sequel been announced.